Skip to content

 Folders

-Folders are mode-agnostic containers — a folder can hold both rich and plain notes — and they're per-user (max 100 per account).
+Folders are mode-agnostic containers — a folder can hold both rich and plain notes — capped at 100 per scope (per personal account, or per team workspace).
 The API endpoints below let you create folders, place notes inside them on creation, move existing notes around, and bulk-upload a batch directly into a folder.
 For auth, error envelope, and rate limits, see the main API docs.

 Folder endpoints